apache/arrow-cookbook/python/source/flight.rst

 ================================

 OpenTelemetry_ traces can be propagated between Flight clients and servers using a middleware.
-The client middleware needs to inject the trace information into the call headers.
-The server middleware needs to extract the trace information from the headers and pass the context into a new span.
+The client middleware needs to inject the trace context into the call headers.
+The server middleware needs to extract the trace context from the headers and pass the context into a new span.
 Optionally, the client middleware can also create a new span to time the client-side call.